mizuki-nana/coreVM/README.md

 The next feature is called the *Reactive Event Model*, which is a model that provides the runtime the capability to react to a set of defined events that are occurring to the execution environment.
-For example, a developer may want to implement a language feature which reacts to certain events happening in the host operating system.
+For example, a developer may want to implement a language feature which passively reacts to certain events happening in the host operating system.

 The last feature is to support native plugins, which allows developers to incorporate the execution of native code in conjunction with coreVM's execution,